cortex-lab/phy/design/merge-view-workflow.md

 row transfers all selected rows; dragging an unselected row transfers only that row.

+In Merge mode, the presentation order delivered to scientific views is always the Merge View row order followed by the Similarity View selection order.
-Cluster-to-color assignments belong to cluster IDs, not row positions.
-Adding, removing, or reordering rows must not reassign colors.
-Clicking or reordering a Merge row does not change the scientific views.
+Adding, removing, or reordering rows may therefore reassign positional colors and redraw order-dependent scientific views.

 ## Exploring Similarity